 Home of Petrona, Kechwa Lamista artisan – Chunchiwi community.

 We dropped in for a coffee, at the home of Petrona along the way.
 I have known Petrona for over ten years.
 We talked about our arthritis and what plants we used for medicine.
 She tells me she has cured hers after a plant purge.
 Unfortunately, she doesn’t know the name of the medicine man in Lamas, but says she will take me another day.
 It is a mission of mine to find the plant healers, so I can share the wisdom and their treatments.
 We also talked with her adopted son, Ghoinor, a good boy and a true testament to how well she raised him.
-He shares a cacao farm and said he loves the chacra (farming land).
-He will take me to a community called Cachypampa, where his sister lives with her new husband and baby – a four-hour trek from Lamas.
-An adventure story for another time.
+He loves the chacra (farming land).

-As we were walking to the village of Chiricyacu from Chunchiwi, we met most of the people from the village of Chiricyacu along the way.
+As we were walking through villages ( names are protected) we met many villagers along the way.
 Mothers carrying babies, footballers, children, teachers, and leaders.
-Everyone in the village was walking down the hill, visiting Chunchiwi for the end of festival Patrona.
-A festival in celebration of the independence of Peru.
+Everyone in the village was walking down hill as we walked uphill.
+There was a gathering in a passing village to celebrate festival patrona, in celebration of the independence of Peru.
 Which feels more like a summer solstice festival, as there is usually food offerings, fun activities, and music – all through the day.
 An opportunity for the village to enjoy the fruits of the rainy season and relax in the sun with their family’s.
 We asked about the waterfall and if they knew where we could find the Apu (town leader.)
-They said everyone was going to Chunchiwi and there would be no guide or food.
+They said everyone was going to the festival and there would be no guide or food.
 We couldn’t turn back now so we trusted and continued walking.

 Searching for the Apu.

-Indigenous village of Aviación – finding the Apu
+Indigenous village of the waterfall – finding the Apu

 Finally reaching the waterfall, a paradise in the Amazon.